wp-plugins/wp-to-twitter/readme.txt

 == Description ==

 WP to Twitter automatically posts Tweets from WordPress to Twitter using your URL shortening service to provide a link back to your post from Twitter.
+You can also use WP to Twitter to display a feed of recent Tweets using widgets.

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/)